-18 ESG Reports 2021 - Sustainable Development (gov.mt).
+&lt;sup>18 ESG Reports 2021 - Sustainable Development (gov.mt).
 It is noted that these disclosure requirements are currently being updated; the latest draft disclosure requirements have been referred to in the development of this Code.

-19 Reporting Requirements - Malta Gaming Authority (mga.org.mt).
+&lt;sup>19 Reporting Requirements - Malta Gaming Authority (mga.org.mt).

-ESG Disclosures Tier 1 Tier 2 Optional SOC10: Diversity, Inclusion and Equal Opportunity 20 Number of employees in executive roles, management, and rest of the workforce; split by: Gender, and Employee category (full-time versus part time, as full time equivalent) ~ Multinational workforce: Number of employees by nationality (Maltese, non-Maltese) ✓ 1 Different ability 21 employment: Total number of different ability personnel (by gender) √ Confirmation that the reporting entity has obtained Equality Mark certification 22 or equivalent international certification √ SOC11: Data Security and Customer Privacy Confirmation that the reporting entity has a Data Privacy Policy √ ✓ Number of customer data breaches √ √ Training on GDPR and data privacy: Total hours of training per employee √ SOC12: Responsible Gaming Confirmation that the reporting entity has policies and procedures to prevent underage gambling ✓ (B2C only) ✓ (B2C only) Confirmation that the reporting entity provides players with explicit information about the possible risks and harms of online gaming, as well as the player support measures on the website ✓ (B2C only) ✓ (B2C only) Confirmation that the reporting entity provides a feature to help players determine whether they have a gambling problem or not; and has analytical tools and/or behaviour monitoring systems, as well as procedures in place to detect and identify players with problem gambling ✓ (B2C only) ✓ (B2C only) Confirmation that contact information for complaints and dispute resolution is readily accessible on its website and players are able to log complaints and disputes on a 24/7 basis.
-An independent third party is available for mediation or resolution of disputes ✓ (B2C only) ✓ (B2C only) Confirmation that T&Cs are always available to players, even before a user registers ✓ (B2C only) ✓ (B2C only)
+ESG Disclosures Tier 1 Tier 2 Optional SOC10: Diversity, Inclusion and Equal Opportunity Number of employees in executive roles, management, and rest of the workforce; split by: Gender, and Employee category (full-time versus part-time, as full-time equivalent) 1 ¥ Multinational workforce: Number of employees by nationality (Maltese, non-Maltese) 1 ✓ Employment of individuals who requested workplace accommodations or adjustments due to disabilities: Total number of employees who have requested accommodations or adjustments due to disabilities (by gender) ✓ Confirmation that the reporting entity has obtained Equality Mark certification or equivalent international certification ✓ SOC11: Data Security and Customer Privacy Confirmation that the reporting entity has a Data Privacy Policy 1 ✓ Number of customer data breaches 1 ✓ Training on GDPR and data privacy: Total hours of training per employee √ ✓ SOC12: Responsible Gaming Confirmation that the reporting entity has policies and procedures to prevent underage gambling ✓ (B2C only) ✓ (B2C only) Confirmation that the reporting entity provides players with explicit information about the possible risks and harms of online gaming, as well as the player support measures on the website ✓ (B2C only) ✓ (B2C only) Confirmation that the reporting entity provides a feature to help players determine whether they have a gambling problem or not; and has analytical tools and/or behaviour monitoring systems, as well as procedures in place to detect and identify players with problem gambling ✓ (B2C only) ✓ (B2C only) Confirmation that contact information for complaints and dispute resolution is readily accessible on its website and players are able to log complaints and disputes on a 24/7 basis.
+An independent third party is available for mediation or resolution of disputes ✓ (B2C only) ✓ (B2C only) Confirmation that T&Cs are always available to players, even before a user registers ✓ (B2C only) ✓ (B2C only) Confirmation that games' rules are made readily available to players and presented prior to the player's first wager, written in plain and intelligible ✓ (B2C only) ✓ (B2C only)

-20 In the context of such ESG disclosures the following definitions shall apply:
+&lt;sup>20 In the context of such ESG disclosures the following definitions shall apply:

-^{• &#}x27;Reporting entity' means the remote gaming entity licensed by the MGA (whether at Group or at company level), on behalf of whom this submission is being made;
+• &#x27;Reporting entity' means the remote gaming entity licensed by the MGA (whether at Group or at company level), on behalf of whom this submission is being made;

-^{• &#}x27;Gender' means the gender as recorded by the reporting entity;
+• &#x27;Gender' means the gender as recorded by the reporting entity;

-^{• &#}x27;Executive' employees/staff refers to C-suite executives.
+• &#x27;Executive' employees/staff refers to C-suite executives.